Psychotherapist, Trainer, Supervisor, Facilitator

 Liz qualified as a psychotherapist through Australia New Zealand Process-Oriented Psychology and is registered member of the Psychotherapy and Counsellors Federation of Australia.
 She engages in ongoing clinical supervision, professional development, and her own personal therapy.

-Therapy fees are $154 AUS (including GST) per 50 min session (full fees apply to cancellations with less than 24-hour notice) available Tue-Thu 11am to 7pm.
-See full details here.
+Session fees are $165 AUS (including GST) per 50 min session (full fees apply to cancellations with less than 24-hour notice).

 Liz has been delivering workshops and seminars on a range of topics since the late 1990s, beginning with training in nonviolent communication and nonviolent community safety with Pt’chang Nonviolent Community Safety Group and then in nonviolent third party intervention, facilitation and consensus decision making with Peace Brigades International (Indonesia Project).